 It is advisable to bring cash in order to make any purchases in Cuba or pay for most services.
 Most places will not take USD or EURO, so you must exchange currency upon arriving.
 Traveler’s Checks may also be difficult to cash while in Cuba.

-Upon arrival to Cuba, you will make your way to immigration with your visa and passport.
+Upon arrival to Cuba, you will make your way to Immigration with your visa and passport.
 Be prepared for questions they may ask, and a photo will be taken during the check-in process.
 You will then turn in your customs and health form to an official.
-Official’s typical questions: • How many days are you planning to stay? • Where are you staying? • Are you traveling alone? • This is you first time visiting the country?

 It is best to drink bottled water while in Cuba.
 You will find that both still and sparkling water are available.
 Water is purified in the hotels and restaurants, and it is ok to drink beverages with ice wherever we take you on the tour.
 It is also not necessary to use bottled water to brush your teeth, as the tap water has also been purified.
 Salads and fruits are also acceptable to eat at all included or recommended restaurants.